 Wind does not have an effect on radio

 waves.
-Radio waves have a long wavelength.
+Radio waves have a rather long wavelength, from 10 to 100 meters.
 Wind

 affect radio waves because the air particles associated with wind are far too

 small for the radio wave to bounce off of.
 Radio waves can only bounce off of

 Wind can be measured by Doppler radar.

 Doppler radar uses microwaves instead of radio waves.
 Microwaves have a

 wavelength of 0.001 meters.
 Microwaves are a lot smaller and can detect clouds, dust, and precipitation.

 A Doppler radar dish sends out pulses of microwaves into the atmosphere.
 The